aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 ## Limitations {#byoc-limitations}

--   You need at least the Priority tier of Aiven support services to be eligible for activating BYOC.
+-   You need the Premium tier of Aiven support services to be eligible for activating BYOC.

     :::note